processity/apex-performance-testing/README.md

 ## Installation

+We built the package in two versions:

+1. A no-namespace Unlocked Package
+2. An Unlocked Package in our own namespace (`mantra`)

+The namespaced version is so that the package can be installed into scratch orgs for ISV packages.
+(SF does not allow non-namespaced Unlocked Packages to be installed into namespaced scratch orgs).

 Either:

-- Paste this onto the end of your My Domain URL: /packaging/installPackage.apexp?p0=04tWS000000Ht9lYAC
+- Paste this onto the end of your My Domain URL:
+  - No namespace: /packaging/installPackage.apexp?p0=04tWS000000JKPdYAO
+  - Namespaced: /packaging/installPackage.apexp?p0=04tWS000000JKcXYAW
-- Include in your SFDX project as "Apex Performance Testing": "04tWS000000Ht9lYAC"
+- Include in your SFDX project as

-Note that we also built it with our own namespace so that it can be installed into scratch orgs for our ISV packages during development (SF does not allow non-namespaced Unlocked Packages to be installed into namespaced scratch orgs).
-You don't need this namespaced version (if you're an ISV, clone the repo and build your own package with your namespace).
+  - "Apex Performance Testing": "04tWS000000JKPdYAO"
+  - "Apex Performance Testing Namespaced": "04tWS000000JKcXYAW"

+If you just have some isolated experiments to run, then cloning this repository and making your experiment in here works well, too.
 ## Some free performance tuning advice

 Before using this package to optimise for performance, look at the architecture of your system.